mhoogveld/check_cisco_ip_sla/README.md

 ## Overview
 This plugin can check the status of one or more IP SLA entries on a Cisco IOS device.
 IP SLAs can be used to monitor IP service levels for various IP applications and services.
 See the Cisco website for more details on SLA entries and their use.
 One simple usage example is to monitor a multi-connection failover routing setup to monitor SLAs which ping the other end of each line.
 SLA's can be set up to monitor a line/route and when this line goes down, the corresponding SLA will go down which this plugin can monitor.
 This is just one example, however SLAs can be configured for various other tasks.
 For more info on IP SLA's, see the manual for your Cisco device on IP SLA's.
-An example is
-[the manual for a Cisco 4500 series](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/44sg/configuration/guide/Wrapper-44SG/swipsla.html)
+An example is [the manual for a Cisco 4500 series](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/44sg/configuration/guide/Wrapper-44SG/swipsla.html)

 ## Installation
 Requirements:
-* Python (version 2.7+, easysnmp requirement)
+* Python version 2 or 3 (tested on 2.7+ or 3.4+)
 * easysnmp (lightweight and fast snmp library for python, see https://github.com/fgimian/easysnmp) See http://easysnmp.readthedocs.org/en/latest/ for installation instructions